-An unapproved drug being studied in clinical trials may be made available to individual patients in certain circumstances.
+An unapproved drug being studied in clinical trials may be made available to individual patients who are not enrolled in the trial in certain circumstances.
 Pursuant to the 21st Century Cures Act, or Cures Act, which was signed into law in December 2016, the manufacturer of an unapproved, investigational drug for a serious disease or condition is required to make public and readily available, such as by posting on its website, its policy on evaluating and responding to requests for individual patient access to such investigational drug.
 This requirement applies upon initiation of a Phase 2 or Phase 3 trial of the investigational drug.